nabeelvalley/website/static/content/blog/staging/automate-anything-with-actions.md

 npm init -y
 ```

-Next, we'll add the dependencies that our application is going to need in order to run:
+Next, we'll add the dependencies that our application is going to need to run:

 - `@actions/core` allows us to interact with the data provided to our action by GitHub
 - `twit` is used to interact with the Twitter API